Social Work Graduate Programs

 Students seeking admission to the MSW program should complete the online graduate/MSW application at the Social Work degree link on the Social Work department website: https://www.washburn.edu/academics/college-schools/applied-studies/departments/social-work/msw.html.

 Instructions and deadlines for the MSW application are available, www.washburn.edu/msw.
-Three letters of reference and a personal statement of interest must be included when the online application is submitted.
+Three letters of reference, and unofficial transcript, and a personal statement of interest must be included when the online application is submitted.

 It is the applicant’s responsibility to submit all required materials for consideration for admission into the MSW Program.
 The application deadline for summer/fall enrollment is January 15.
 The application deadline for spring enrollment is October 15.
 Early submission of applications is encouraged.